Uniform bounds on periodic points of polynomials with good reduction: Introduction

 \subsection{Acknowledgments}

-We are grateful to John Doyle, Xander Faber, and Nicole Looper for helpful discussions and suggestions on an early draft of this paper.
+We are grateful to Rob Benedetto, John Doyle, Xander Faber, Nicole Looper, and Jit Wu Yap for helpful discussions and suggestions on this paper.
 The second author is supported by the National Science Foundation under Grant No. DMS-2303280.